 The Nanomaterials Science Master's Programme curriculum (120 EC) consists of four parts:

-On the one hand, the mandatory courses offer all students a background in chemical concepts useful for the research project and introduce on the other hand students to the profession of an academic researcher and the demands of the labour market.
-The mandatory courses are:
+Mandatory courses offer a background in chemical concepts useful for your research project and introduce you to the profession of an academic researcher and the demands of the labour market.

 - Academic Context (6,5 EC)